SkyPro is available for purchase online through our website here. It is also available at major golf retailers across USA, Canada and the UK.

 Where can I purchase SkyPro?

-Do I need a smartphone or tablet to use SkyPro?
+Do I need a smartphone to use SkyPro?

-Yes, you currently need a compatible smartphone or tablet in order to use SkyPro.
-That being said - SkyPro will capture up to 32 swings without a compatible smartphone or tablet nearby.
-Once the 32 swing limit has been reached you will need to download this swings on to a smartphone or tablet before swings are overwritten.
+Yes, you currently need a compatible mobile device in order to use SkyPro.
+That being said - SkyPro will capture up to 32 swings without a compatible smartphone nearby.
+Once the 32 swing limit has been reached you will need to download this swings on to a smartphone before swings are overwritten.

 Compatible Apple devices: